Columns visualize the flow of work across the board.

 The first checkbox allows you to move a task between swimlanes.
 The task will change its status (“Priority” in our example) in the source list accordingly.

 The second checkbox option is intended to change task value after you move it to the default swimlane.
 If this box is ticked, you should choose a new value after moving the task or leave this field empty.

 “Hide empty swimlanes” option hides by default all swimlanes that don’t contain any tasks at the moment.
-You may always show these swimlanes using “Show empty swimlanes” button on the board header.
+You may always show these swimlanes using “Show empty swimlanes” icon on the board header.

 If you enable checkbox “Dynamic swimlanes”, the values will be taken from the list without the ability to customize them.
 This feature may be useful, if the swimlanes set of your source list is changing often.
 In this case, you don’t have to change the swimlanes settings in Kanban Board and the swimlanes will be added or deleted automatically.

 If you always use a certain set of swimlanes for this board, you may disable this option and customize the swimlanes more flexible.

 If you tick the “Dynamic swimlanes” checkbox, there are displayed two more options.